vijoy-sunil/CARND_TERM1-Traffic_Sign_classification/writeup.md

 Downloaded 5 commonly seen traffic sign images, that were not used while training the model, from the web and tested the model on them.

-"General caution"
-"Speed limit 30", "Speed limit 60"
-"Keep right".
-"Turn left ahead"
+"General caution", "Speed limit 30", "Speed limit 60", "Keep right", "Turn left ahead"

 ![new_signs](./images/histogram.png "histogram")